-As the world was reeling from the onslaught of the SARS-CoV-2, the coronavirus that causes Covid 19 infection, scientists raced to develop the drugs to treat the various Covid 19 variants.
+As the world was reeling from the onslaught of SARS-CoV-2, the coronavirus that causes COVID-19 infection, scientists raced to develop drugs to treat the various COVID-19 variants.
 Simultaneously and of the same importance, they worked double time for the tests that would allow early isolation of cases and their treatment.

-Early access to Covid 19 tests spelled success in controlling the cases, decreasing the mortality rate, and premature easing of movement restrictions in many areas.
-Easing of movement restrictions allowed the opening of businesses and minimized the effect of the pandemic on the economy.
+Early access to COVID-19 tests spelled success in controlling the cases, decreasing the mortality rate, and prematurely easing movement restrictions in many areas.
+The ease of movement restrictions allowed the opening of businesses and minimized the effect of the pandemic on the economy.

-After almost three years, we are now at this point when Covid 19 home test kits are readily available over the counter.
+After almost three years, we are now at the point where Covid 19 home test kits are readily available over the counter.
 Additionally, testing centers abound to conduct more sensitive and thorough tests.
 We have come a long way compared to tests for other types of infections that have been around for a long time.

 covid 19 cover 5